Omidyar Network: India

-In 2010, Omidyar Network established an operation in India to invest in Indian start-ups seeking to solve problems faced by half a billion people.
+In 2010, Omidyar Network established an operation in India to invest in Indian start-ups.

-In July 2023, it was reported the company had $673 million worth of investments under management in Indian and had made investments in companies including 1mg, Bounce, Vedantu, Bijak, DealShare, Doubtnut, Entri, HealthKart, Indifi, M2P and Pratilipi.
+In July 2023, it was reported that the company had $673 million worth of investments under management in India and had made investments in companies including 1mg, Bounce, Vedantu, Bijak, DealShare, Doubtnut, Entri, HealthKart, Indifi, M2P, and Pratilipi.

-In 2022, it was reported that the company was investigated by the Central Bureau of Investigation in India over alleged violation on the receivership of oversees donations.
+In 2022, it was reported that the company was being investigated by the Central Bureau of Investigation in India over alleged violations regarding receiving overseas donations.

-In December 2023, the company announced it would cease operations in India by the end of 2024, saying it had "achieved its primary objective of catalysing impact,".
+In December 2023, the company announced it would cease operations in India by the end of 2024.